msaddler/auditory-model-denoising/README.md

 <a name="demo"></a>
 ### Quick Start
 We provide a [Jupyter notebook](./DEMO.ipynb) that (1) demos how to run our trained denoising models and (2) provides examples of how to compute the auditory model losses used to train the models.
+A [second notebook](./DEMO_train_audio_transform.ipynb) demos how to train a new audio transform using the auditory model losses.